Bad sector: Disk controller

+When a sector fails a normal read access, a typical firmware of a modern (post-1990) disk controller would retry a few times in hope of succeeding, before timing out and marking it as "pending".
+(A successful read not only needs to produce data, but also needs to pass the error correction code.)
+Pending sectors may be retried on further reads.
+The repeated retry action produces a noise known as (the HDD version of) click of death.

-When a sector is found to be bad or unstable by the firmware of a disk controller, the disk controller remaps the logical sector to a different physical sector.
-Typically, automatic remapping of sectors only happens when a sector is written to.
-In the normal operation of a hard drive, the detection and remapping of bad sectors should take place in a manner transparent to the rest of the system and in advance before data is lost.
+When a sector is found to be unwritable (or not holding onto the written data when read immediately after a write), the firmware typically remaps the logical sector to a different physical sector no matter whether it was marked pending.
+Conversely, if a pending sector is successfully written to, it is removed from the pending list.

+In both cases, the operations are transparent to the operating system, which only needs to issue sector-read and sector-write commands.
+The retries due to an unreadable sector may cause excessive delay before a definite success or failure.

 There are two types of remapping by disk hardware: P-LIST (mapping during factory production tests) and G-LIST (mapping during consumer usage by disk microcode).
 Utilities can read the Self-Monitoring, Analysis, and Reporting Technology (SMART) information to tell how many sectors have been reallocated, and how many spare sectors the drive may still have.
-Because reads and writes from G-list sectors are automatically redirected (remapped) to spare sectors, it slows down drive access even if data in drive is defragmented.
-Once the G-list is filled up, the storage unit must be replaced.
+Because reads and writes from G-list sectors are automatically redirected (remapped) to spare sectors, it slightly slows down drive access even if data in drive is defragmented.
+Once the G-list is filled up, the storage unit becomes incapable of further remap and will show write errors to the operating system.